humansdotai/docs-humans/learn/faq.md

 ### What is Humans?

-**Humans** is a next generation blockchain platform that brings together an ecosystem of stakeholders around the use of AI to create at scale.
+**Humans** is a next-generation blockchain platform that brings together an ecosystem of stakeholders around the use of AI to create at scale.
 It combines a library of AI tools into a creative studio suite where users will be able to pick and choose as they bring their ideas to life.
-Individuals are empowered to create and own their digital likenesses, which may be used by themselves and others in the creation of any number of digital assets.
-The synthetic media, AI apps, and other digital assets utilize blockchain technology to generate Non-Fungible Tokens (NFTs) as a way of creating transparency, provenance, accountability, and long-term governance.
+Individuals are empowered to create and own their digital likenesses, which may be used by themselves and other to create any number of digital assets.
+Synthetic media, AI apps, and other digital assets utilize blockchain technology to generate Non-Fungible Tokens (NFTs) as a way of creating transparency, provenance, accountability, and long-term governance.

 ### How can I get involved?